 “Our concern is that these reforms have further destabilized our communities,” Jitu Brown, education organizer of Chicago’s Kenwood-Oakwood Community Organization, told Yahoo News.
 “It’s clear there’s a different set of rules for African-American and Latino children than for their white counterparts.”

-Brown suggested that instead of inflicting punitive measures on poor-performing schools, lawmakers should focus on providing those schools with investments of learning, equipment and teaching tools, as well as engagement with the local community.
+Brown suggested that instead of inflicting punitive measures on poor-performing schools, lawmakers should focus on providing those schools with investments of learning, equipment, and teaching tools, as well as engagement with the local community.
 Brown agrees that these schools are in need of reform, but had hoped the reform would not create upheaval in communities that already grapple with fragile social structures.

 The Washington Post cites the example of 12-year-old Gavin Alston, who is now being homeschooled because his Chicago school was closed.
 The 22-block walk to his new school would require crossing gang turf lines - something he and his parents determined was too dangerous.
-Alston told the Washington Post, “I have been denied the right to a quality education.”
+Alston told the Washington Post, “I have been denied the right to quality education.”

 Complaints Span Nation

-At the same time Chicago is closing public schools, citing low enrollment and budget constraints as the primary reasons, the city is pumping money into a number of charter school upstarts.
+At the same time, Chicago is closing public schools, citing low enrollment and budget constraints as the primary reasons, the city is pumping money into a number of charter school upstarts.
 The same can be said of the Birmingham School District in Alabama.
-The district is currently under state takeover, according to Alabama.com, which means school closures and severe budget cuts across the district.
+The district is currently under a state takeover, according to Alabama.com, which means school closures and severe budget cuts across the district.
 At the same time, money is being used to build and improve other schools throughout the district.

 Some cities are now taking matters into their own hands, filing civil rights complaints with the U.S. Department of Education.
-Education Secretary Arne Duncan has received 33 such complaints, from large cities like Chicago, Detroit and Washington D.C., as well as smaller cities in Kansas and Pennsylvania.
+Education Secretary Arne Duncan has received 33 such complaints, from large cities like Chicago, Detroit, and Washington D.C., as well as smaller cities in Kansas and Pennsylvania.
 Additional areas are also considering filing complaints.
 Duncan recently hosted a forum in Washington to address some of these complaints.
 More than 250 people attended the forum, demanding a moratorium on school closings and more community input on school reform overall.

 The Independent Voters Network states the complaints filed fall under Title VI of the Civil Rights Act, which states, “No person in the United States shall, on the ground of race, color or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.”